Table of Contents

 A curved display is found in monitors and televisions.
 It is different from the traditional flat design.
 Its curvature depends on the ratings such as 1800R, 2300R, 3000R, and 4000R.

 It signifies the radius of the curve.
-The numerical value indicates the optimal viewing distance in millimeters for an immersive experience.
+The numerical value indicates the optimal viewing distance for an immersive experience in millimeters.

 The degree of curvature varies, with higher ratings reflecting a more modest curve and lower ratings indicating a more prominent curvature.

 Curved monitors offer advantages such as alignment with natural peripheral vision and reduced eye strain compared to flat monitors.
-This reduction in eye strain is attributed to the curvature of the monitor aligning with the viewer’s field of vision.
+This reduction in eye strain is attributed to the monitor’s curvature aligning with the viewer’s field of vision.

 Ultrawide Monitors